Cognigy/Documentation/docs/insights/global-filters.md

 ### Select a Custom Time Period

-You can select hours for the chosen time frame.
-This might be helpful if you need to narrow the results down to a specific time period.
+You can select specific hours within the chosen time frame to narrow down your results to a more precise time period.
 To define a custom time frame, proceed as follows:

 1. Open the Insights interface.